jakobdimou/2420-assignment-1/README.md

 - `-i` specifies the identity file which is the private key that uses the connection.
 Where `.ssh/name-of-key` is the path of the identity file (the private key)
 - `arch` is the username from the image

->Note: full path for the SSH key may be necessary if using PowerShell
+>Note: The full path for the SSH key may be necessary if using PowerShell.

 To stop the connection, type `exit`.